 Sony FE 14mm 1.8 GM (460g)

-So the new FE 16-35mm PZ is the only other native alternative and I am still debating to this day.
-This lens is light, have an amazingly useful range, almost focus breathing free and have a power zoom that creates new possibilities (vertigo effect).
-Perhaps the only downside is its f/4 constant aperture which still looks amazing with a 3d pop but doesn’t gather enough light at night even in the second native in Slog 3 of ISO 12,800.
+So the new FE 16-35mm PZ is the only other native alternative, and I am still debating it to this day.
+This lens is light, has an amazingly useful range, almost breathes focus, and has a power zoom that creates new possibilities (vertigo effect).
+Perhaps the only downside is its f/4 constant aperture, which still looks amazing with a 3D pop but doesn’t gather enough light at night even in the second native setting of Slog 3 at ISO 12,800.

-Of course there are the 16-35mm 2.8 GM or 12-24mm 2.8 GM but those lenses are way to big, heavy and pricy to be practical.
+Of course there are the 16-35mm 2.8 GM or the 12-24mm 2.8 GM, but those lenses are way too big, heavy, and expensive to be practical.

 Understanding human field of vision

-Our field of view meaning the total amount we can perceive is 130° for each eye making a total of 180° for both eyes horizontally and 135° vertically.
+Our field of view, meaning the total amount we can perceive, is 130° for each eye, making a total of 180° for both eyes horizontally and 135° vertically.

-In my opinion this type of lens is a must have for any cinematographer and any video producer trying to give a sense of scale to a place.
+In my opinion, this type of lens is a must-have for any cinematographer and any video producer trying to give a sense of scale to a place.
 To make videos about interesting interior design of hotels, restaurants, attraction park, etc.